openwrt/packages/net/adblock/files/README.md

 * A certificate store such as 'ca-bundle' or 'ca-certificates', as adblock checks the validity of the SSL certificates of all download sites by default
 * Optional E-Mail notification support: for E-Mail notifications you need to install the additional 'msmtp' package
 * Optional DNS Query Report support: for DNS reporting you need to install the additional package 'tcpdump-mini' or 'tcpdump'
-* Optional support for gnu awk as alternative to the busybox default, install the additional package 'gawk'

 ## Installation & Usage
 * Update your local opkg repository (_opkg update_)